DaJoker29/worldbuilding-project-omd/CAMPAIGNS/The GOATS/SESSIONS/Session 83 - 05.07.2026.md

 	- Gold robed woman presents a silver statuette to a cleric kneeling.
 	- Woman raises golden mace and prayers.
 Statuette sits alone in a cold dark tomb beneath twisted steps in a keep.
 	- Sliver of amber surrounds that statue.
 Fog and corruption coming from beneath that statue.
 Fading into the land around it.
+- Confronted by the Abbot about giving the necklace to Vasilka's brother.
+-